pchampin/tracingyou/README.rst

 It also creates a worker (a shared worker if supported by the browser) to handle AJAX queries (configuration reading and communication with kTBS).

-Here are the messages that the script can exchange with the worker:
+Here are the messages that the script and the worker can exchange:

 * When the script is loaded,
   it first sends the URL of the page (as a string) to the worker;